Summer Research

 In addition to their individual research activities, students will meet regularly for training in all aspects of research (e.g., ethics, writing, preparing presentations, applying to graduate schools, how to network).
 It is expected that students and faculty will participate in URP sponsored activities throughout the 10 weeks.
 Note that summer housing is not provided as part of this program.

-Dr. Jared Pienkos "Organometallic Chemistry for Catalysis, Medical Imaging, and Drug Design"
+Dr. Jared Pienkos "Organometallic Chemistry for Drug and Catalyst Design"

-Dr. Wang-Yong Yang "Developments of Small Molecules Binding to DNA and Studies of Their Biological Effects"
+Dr. Wang-Yong Yang "Developments of Dimeric Ligand Binders to d(CCG) Repeat of FXS and to r(AUUCU) Repeat of SCA10 and Studies of Their Potential Therapeutic Effects"

 Application Form: